brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/docs/README.md

 ---

-Thank you for choosing the **SysAdminToolSet Portfolio** to enhance your IT administration workflow.
+Thank you for choosing the **Windows-SysAdmin-ProSuite** to enhance your IT administration workflow.
 These tools are crafted to boost your productivity and improve system efficiency.